Reigate College Reigate College

 Can I take 4 subjects?

-If your GCSE score suggests you’re able to cope with the demands of studying 4 subjects (usually at least an average of grade 7 across the board), then this can be discussed at your enrolment interview.
+If your GCSE score suggests you’re able to cope with the demands of studying 4 subjects (usually achieving 7s, 8s and 9s across the board), then this can be discussed at your enrolment interview.
 Remember, universities are only able to make offers based on 3 subjects and it is far better to obtain 3 top grades than 4 average grades.

 I am undecided, can I start with 4 subjects and drop down to 3?